trickstercache/trickster/docs/postgres.md

 ## Connections, limits, and lifecycle

+A result that outgrows the result limits is streamed to the client through a fixed buffer, however large its rows are; the limits bound what Trickster holds in memory, not what a client may read.

 Each client connection gets its own origin connection for its whole life, so session state never crosses clients, and Trickster adds no pooling.
 Put a pooler such as PgBouncer between Trickster and the origin if you need one.